Individuals, Families, Peers, Elders & Communities

 - Website/Database

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Short film about the 2004 death in custody of Mulrunji Doomadgee, narrated by his family and Bwgcolman community members, describing the impact on the community and their strength, connection and healing.
+Music video from the Bwgcolman Mob of young people from Palm Island.

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
 Music video featuring the Kuranda KDA Crew of young people from the Djabuganydji community of Kuranda.